I am intrigued by the number of articles and comments related to press checks, for and against.

 - The magazine may not have been properly seated when racking the slide or bolt on your firearm causing a round not to cycle into the chamber.
 This happens frequently for folks who don’t use sufficient force/speed to seat the magazine.
 An improperly seated magazine can stay in the gun, but it does not sit high enough to allow a round to strip off into the chamber when the gun is racked.
 This is common when inserting a magazine into a firearm where the bolt or slide is in battery and presses against the first round when attempting to seat the magazine.

 - The firearm may not be in full battery after cycling a round.
-This can happen if there is a problem with the ammo, the magazine, if the gun is dirty causing the slide/bolt to not have enough force to cycle a round and go fully into battery.
+This can happen if there is a problem with the ammo, the magazine, or if the gun is dirty causing the slide/bolt to stick thus not enough force to cycle a round and go fully into battery.
 It also happens if the shooter rides the bolt or slide forward.
-When racking a pistol, let the bolt or slide do what it was designed to do without your help.
+When racking a pistol or rifle, let the bolt or slide do what it was designed to do without your help.
 Pull back and let go.
 Part of completing the press check is to confirm the slide or bolt is indeed fully forward.

 WHEN TO PRESS CHECK